Mac OS X Tiger: Technologies

-Interface differences

-In Tiger, the menu bar displayed at the top of the screen now features a colored Spotlight button in the upper right corner; the menu itself has a smoother 'glassy' texture to replace the faint pinstripes in Panther.

-Also of note, Tiger introduces a new window theme, often described as 'Unified'.
+In addition to these APIs, Tiger introduces a new window theme, often described as 'Unified'.
 A variation on the standard, non-brushed metal theme used since the introduction of Mac OS X, this theme integrates the title bar and the toolbar of a window.
 A prominent example of an application that utilizes this theme is Mail.

-Accessibility

-Tiger was the first version of Mac OS X to include the "Zoom" screen magnifier functionality, which allowed the user to zoom on to the area around the mouse by holding CONTROL and scrolling the mouse wheel up or down (to zoom in and out respectively).
+Tiger is also the first version of Mac OS X to include the "Zoom" screen magnifier functionality.

 Tiger trademark lawsuit

 Shortly before the release of Mac OS X Tiger, the computer retailer TigerDirect.com, Inc. filed a lawsuit against Apple, alleging that Apple infringed TigerDirect.com's trademark with the Mac OS X Tiger operating system.

 The following is a quotation from TigerDirect.com's court memorandum: